Betsy Ross flag: Canby account

-"First Flag"
+First flag

-Canby's account and similar versions of the Betsy Ross tale often refer to this design as the "first U.S. flag", but there is no consensus on what the first U.S. flag looked like, nor who produced it.
+Canby's account and similar versions of the Betsy Ross tale often refer to this design as the first U.S. flag, but there is no consensus on what the first U.S. flag looked like, nor who produced it.
 There were at least 17 flag makers and upholsterers who worked in Philadelphia during the time these early American flags were made.
-Margaret Manny is thought to have made the first Continental Colors (or Grand Union Flag), but there is no evidence to prove she also made the Stars and Stripes.
+Margaret Manny is thought to have made the first American flag, but there is no evidence to prove she also made the Stars and Stripes.
 Other flag makers of that period include Rebecca Young, Anne King, Cornelia Bridges, and flag painter William Barrett.
 Hugh Stewart sold a "flag of the United Colonies" to the Committee of Safety, and William Alliborne was one of the first to manufacture United States ensigns.
 Any flag maker in Philadelphia could have sewn the first American flag.
 Even according to Canby, there were other variations of the flag being made at the same time Ross was sewing the design that would carry her name.
 If true, there may not be one "first" flag, but many.

 The Marine Committee of the Second Continental Congress passed a Flag Resolution on June 14, 1777, establishing the first congressional description of official United States ensigns.
-The shape and arrangement of the stars is not mentioned – there were variations – but the legal description legitimized the Ross flag and similar designs.
+The shape and arrangement of the stars is not mentioned – there were variations – but the legal description legitimized the Ross flag and similar designs:

 Resolved, That the flag of the thirteen United States be thirteen stripes, alternate red and white; that the union be thirteen stars, white in a blue field, representing a new constellation.